FOSSEE/sees/ult/ult_4/script.rst

 ..
 R20

-Unix recognizes certain special characters, called "meta characters," as command directives.
-The shell meta characters are recognized anywhere they appear in the command line, even if they are not surrounded by blank space.
+Unix recognizes certain special characters, called "meta characters", as command directives.
+The shell meta characters are recognized anywhere they appear in the command line, even if they are not surrounded by a blank space.
-For that reason, it is safest to only use the characters A-Z, a-z, 0-9, and the period, dash, and underscore characters when naming files and directories on Unix.
-If your file or directory has a shell meta character in the name, you will find it difficult to use the name in a shell command.
+For this reason, it is always recommended to use only the characters A-Z, a-z, 0-9, period, dash and underscore, when naming files and directories on Unix.
+If your file or directory has a shell meta character in the name, you may find it difficult to use this name in a shell command.

 ..
 L20